 These debentures (Series 1 and Series 2) with a par value at the date of issue of NIS 75 million were issued to institutional investors.
-The principal balance at December 31, 2013 was NIS 67,251 thousand.
-At December 31, 2013 the debentures are rated A2.

-e) Covenants for debentures and convertible debentures
+The principal balance at December 31, 2014 was NIS 63,151.thousand.
+At December 31, 2014 the debentures are rated A2 with stable outlook e) Covenants for debentures and convertible debentures